eglaubauf/egLib/README.md

 - measure.py - make a measure node from selected objects - if non selected create nulls instead
 - merge.py - merge selected with merge node (SOP) - Shortcut highly recommended (M works fine)
 - multiImporter.py - import multiple files (.bgeo, .abc, .fbx,...) into OBJ - Creates a OBJ_node with names for each selected file
-- out.py - Black Null with handy rename panel provides; appends to selected node (SOP); shortcut recommended
+- out.py - Black Null with handy rename panel provided; appends to selected node (SOP); shortcut recommended
 - replaceString.py - search ALL nodes in the scene for all string-parms and replace a string if found
 - resetTrans.py - reset Transforms to zero (Components selectable) - OBJ
 - trajectory.py - create a visible trajectory for the selected object (OBJ) - needs Qlib installed